aws/karpenter-provider-aws/website/content/en/preview/concepts/provisioners.md

 * If Karpenter encounters a startup taint in the Provisioner it will be applied to nodes that are provisioned, but pods do not need to tolerate the taint.
 Karpenter assumes that the taint is temporary and some other system will remove the taint.
 * It is recommended to create Provisioners that are mutually exclusive.
 So no Pod should match multiple Provisioners.
 If multiple Provisioners are matched, Karpenter will use the Provisioner with the highest [weight](#specweight).

+For some example `Provisioner` configurations, see the [examples in the Karpenter GitHub repository](https://github.com/aws/karpenter/blob/main/examples/provisioner/).

 ```yaml
 apiVersion: karpenter.sh/v1alpha5
 kind: Provisioner